 - Full Control: You decide what you are selling, when, and for how much.
 Decide to sell as an “Individual” or “Professional” seller, which impacts selling fees and tools available within Amazon.

-- Profit Margin: Seller Central Sellers have the opportunity to take a larger chuck of the profits than those in Vendor Central
+- Profit Margin: Third Party sellers have the opportunity to take a larger chuck of the profits than First Party sellers.

 - Free Analytics: Yup, all that beautiful data is yours for the taking so that your company can grow.

 - Quick Payments & Retail Profits: You list your item at retail price, someone buys it, they pay you, and you get paid within 2 weeks.
 Yes, it is that easy!
-It can be even easier if you follow your data to help you adjust pricing against your competition, as your customers are ALL of Amazon’s customers.
+Analyze your data to help you adjust pricing against your competition, as your customers are ALL of Amazon’s customers.

-- Fulfillment By Amazon: For a small fee you can have Amazon take care of all the dirty work so you can continue growing your business.
+- Fulfillment By Amazon: For a small fee, Amazon can take care of pick, pack and ship.
 With Fulfillment By Amazon (FBA) you don’t need to worry about shipping, returns, or customer service.
 Amazon has you covered.

-- Enhance Brand Content (EBC): Enhance Brand Content pages are not permitted for all sellers, but if Brand Registry is setup, getting approval will be easier.
+- Enhanced Brand Content (EBC): Enhanced Brand Content pages are not permitted for all sellers, but if Brand Registry is setup, getting approval will be easier.

-- Sponsored Product Ads: Looking for a way to advertise your products on Amazon, Sponsored Product Ads are that easy way for you to promote your products
+- Paid Search Advertising: Looking for a way to advertise your products on Amazon?
+Sponsored Product Ads and Headline Search Ads are easy ways to promote your products using the Amazon campaign management and bidding tools provided.

 - International Sales: The world is your oyster and everyone who has internet access can purchase your products.

-- Customer Work: Unless you’re using content marketing, product ads, or social media strategies your customers may have a harder time finding your products.
+- Customer Work: Unless you’re using content marketing, product ads, or social media strategies your customers may have a harder time finding your products in their searches.

 - Smaller Volume: This may be a positive at first because you will be selling less product and making a profit.
 At some point in time you will want to sell more, which does require more time to be invested in optimizing products and taking advantage of marketing opportunities